 How to Calculate Consumer Surplus

-Consumer surplus is an economic measurement to calculate the benefit (i.e. surplus) of what consumers are willing to pay for a good or service versus its market price.
+Consumer surplus is an economic measurement to calculate the benefit (i.e., surplus) of what consumers are willing to pay for a good or service versus its market price.
 The consumer surplus formula is based on an economic theory of marginal utility.
 The theory explains that spending behavior varies with the preferences of individuals.
 Since different people are willing to spend differently on a given good or service, a surplus is created.
-It is used across a wide range of corporate finance careers.
+This metric is used across a wide range of corporate finance careers.

 Consumer Surplus Formula

-There is an economic formula that is used to calculate the consumer surplus (i.e. benefit) by taking the difference of the highest they would pay and the actual price they pay.
+There is an economic formula that is used to calculate the consumer surplus by taking the difference of the highest consumers would pay and the actual price they pay.

 Here is the formula for consumer surplus: